 Allergy season is upon us.
 Many of us are suffering from different allergies ranging from runny noses to constant sneezing.
 Whether you’re allergic to pollens floating around or avocados, there are many ways to boost your immune system and reduce the chances of having allergic reactions.
-Below are the best ways to deal with allergies.
-Hopefully, they will help you out.
+Some of these are discussed below.

 While this may seem to be the most obvious method of preventing allergic reactions, it is also the most efficient.
 The experts at Mayo Clinic have listed this as the best way of avoiding allergic reactions.
 They recommend that people who suffer from pollen allergies should stay indoors when the pollen content outside is quite high.
 Similarly, individuals who are allergic to dust should vacuum their houses more often to avoid dust accumulation and ultimately resulting in less allergic reactions.

 Health.com’s Hallie Levine Sklar states this as an efficient method of overcoming allergies.
 If you ever find yourself in a position where you must go outside when the pollen content is high, wearing a mask (easily available at drugstores) can help reduce the damage caused by allergens such as pollen and dust.

 People who suffer from allergies should try consuming more foods that contain Vitamin C to boost their immune systems.
 Recent studies have shown that low levels of Vitamin C can result in allergies flaring up, so fruits such as kiwi should be consumed in the morning as they have Vitamin C in abundance.

 Keeping a diary helps people identify their allergens.
 Thus, by keeping a track of your activities, you can better nail down what causes those horrible allergic reactions and in the future avoid them altogether.
 This method may come off as an extended form of the trial and error method, but it helps in dealing with allergic reactions effectively.